• Skip to primary navigation

 Jump to Recipe Print Recipe

-Just like this pasta sauce using passata this pesto pesto without pine nuts and parmesan has loads of flavour.
-This delicious and versatile condiment tastes as good on a piece of toast as it does with pasta.
+Just like this hearty marinara sauce, this pesto without pine nuts and parmesan has loads of flavor and is so simple to make and versatile.
+This delicious and versatile condiment tastes as good on a piece of toast as it does with pasta!

 The best part?
 It stays fresh in the refrigerator for up to 2 weeks!

-This recipe was born quite by accident.
+This recipe was born quite by an accident.
 It was a weeknight during the month of Veganuary, 2021.
-We were all craving some cheese free pesto pasta.
+We were all craving some cheese-free pesto pasta.
 I did not have the usual ingredients in my pantry and so I put in whatever I had in my store cupboard!
 I could not have imagined by the farthest stretch of my imagination that we would all fall in love with this recipe as much as we did!
-I remember being so excited and quickly noted down the ingredients that I has thrown together so that I could make it again.
+I remember being so excited and quickly noting down the ingredients that I has thrown together so that I could make it again.

 Ever since this recipe has been made on repeat and perfected along the way.
 I am so excited to be sharing this recipe with you!
 As per my daughters, this recipe is for keeps!